acsone/alfodoo/doc/guides/code_overview.rst

 #############

-The main usage of theses addons is to lets you extend an existing Odoo model to link instances of this model to a folder in a cmis container.
+The main usage of theses addons is to lets you extend an existing Odoo model to link an instance of this model to a folder in a CMIS container.

-As an example, we'll see the steps to extend the Curstomer Claim object to store the documents related to a claim into a CMIS container
+As an example, we'll see the steps to extend the Customer Claim object to store the documents related to a claim into a CMIS container

 .. code-block:: python